Last updated on March 4th, 2025 at 10:22 am

 3. Triggers of Angina Episodes

-• Cold weather: Exposure to cold can cause blood vessels to constrict, reducing blood flow.
+- Cold weather: Exposure to cold can cause blood vessels to constrict, reducing blood flow (more details on Causes of Chest Pain During Cold).

 Diagnosis of Exertional Angina

-Diagnosing exertional angina requires a detailed evaluation by a healthcare professional.
+Diagnosing exertional angina requires a detailed evaluation by a qualified doctor.
 The diagnostic process typically includes:

 1. Medical History and Physical Examination